code-423n4/docs/roles/judges/how-to-judge-a-contest.md

 > “Sandwich attacks are inherent to AMMs, so this isn’t a unique issue presented by the MarginSwap implementation.
 With this in mind, I’m downgrading the risk from a proposed medium severity to QA.”

-One important caveat to all of the above: _**unless otherwise specified by the audit sponsor or intended to be handled by the code**_**.** For example, flash loans are generally unavoidable, but since MarginSwap had a safeguard against them, we considered these findings relevant in their contest.
+One important caveat to all of the above: _**unless otherwise specified by the audit sponsor or intended to be handled by the code**_**.** For example, flash loans are generally unavoidable, but since MarginSwap had a safeguard against them, we considered these findings relevant in their audit.

 ## Dealing with spam / repeated low-quality submissions